 What are Special Treatment Issues?

-Many men and women who are suffering with an eating disorder have unique needs and concerns.
+Many men and women who are suffering from an eating disorder have unique needs and concerns.
 These can vary according to age, environmental and social factors, and other medical concerns.

 Examples of Special Treatment Issues that may be involved with anorexia, bulimia, or other eating disorders include the following topics around which Eating Disorder Hope has compiled specific information (click on the links to go to the full page):